 We retroactively performed these calculations based on data for one week of April in 2019, 2020, and 2021.
-Each time the ML portion was 10% to 15% of Google's total energy consumption for that week, indicating that while ML usage certainly increased during these three years, algorithmic and hardware improvements kept that growth to a rate comparable with overall energy growth at Google.
+Each time the ML portion was 10% to 15% of Google's total energy consumption for that week despite ML representing 70%-80% of the FLOPS at Google8.
+While ML usage certainly increased during these three years, algorithmic and hardware improvements kept that growth to a rate comparable with overall energy growth at Google.
 Across all three years, about % of ML energy use is for inference and % for training.
 These measurements include all ML energy usage: research, development, testing, and production.